in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 https://maven.apache.org/plugins/maven-compiler-plugin/examples/set-compiler-source-and-target.html

-### Q :  Ensure you have the right version of Eclipse Installed
+### Tip : Ensure you have the right version of Eclipse Installed

 > Recommended to use Eclipse Java EE version